IKIM-Essen/ClusterDocs/docs/reference/account-starter-setups.md

-# Importable RCC account starter setups
+# RCC account setup patterns

-The account starter kit provides optional, reviewable examples for a more useful interactive shell, a lightweight prompt, node-local Conda storage, and a bounded Shiny development job.
-Import only the pieces that fit your work.
+These optional patterns can make an interactive shell, prompt, Conda setup, or Shiny development job easier to use.
+Apply only the pieces that fit your work;
+RCC no longer publishes a downloadable account-setup bundle.

 ## Choose a component